openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass doesn't use any cost model and just choose the first largest tile size, which fits into the memory requirements.
+### `-legalize-dilated-conv`: Handle dilated convolutions
+The pass is a part of `buildHardwareModePipeline` pipeline.

+This pass expands filter of dilated convolution so that they are able to be infered
+    on dpu because of hardware limitation.
 ### `-matmul-inputs-to-2d`: Convert MatMul inputs to 2d
 This pass converts `MatMul` inputs to 2d.